 Registered Merit Reporter

-For testing dates, location, costs, please visit the Certification Test Center.
+For testing dates, location, costs, etc., please visit the Certification Test Center.

-Once you've established yourself as an RPR, your next step is to become an advanced-level court reporter by passing the Registered Merit Reporter (RMR) Exam.
+Once you have established yourself as an RPR, your next step is to become an advanced-level court reporter by passing the Registered Merit Reporter Exam.

 - More opportunities for challenging and lucrative job assignments

 - An opportunity to compete in NCRA's National Speed Contest